John McGraw (merchant)

-John McGraw (22 May 1815 - 4 May 1877) was a wealthy New York State lumber merchant, philanthropist, early benefactor and trustee of Cornell University.
+John McGraw (May 22, 1815 - May 4, 1877) was a wealthy New York State lumber merchant, philanthropist, early benefactor and trustee of Cornell University.

 Early years

-John McGraw was born in Dryden, NY in the year 1815 to Joseph McGraw and Jane Nelson McGraw, both natives of Northern Ireland.
+John McGraw was born in Dryden, New York, on May 22, 1815, to Joseph McGraw and Jane Nelson McGraw, both natives of Northern Ireland.

 Career

 He and his business partner, Henry W. Sage, together made a great deal of money selling lumber from forests in New York, Wisconsin and Michigan, and operating a large lumber mill in Wenona, Michigan, now part of Bay City, Michigan.
 They also co-founded the town of Wenona.

 Family

 He married Rhoda Charlotte Southworth in Dryden.
-She was born September 19, 1819, also in Dryden, the daughter of John Southworth of Salisbury, New York and Nancy Ellis Southworth of Dryden.
+She was born September 19, 1819, also in Dryden, the daughter of John Southworth of Salisbury, New York, and Nancy Ellis Southworth of Dryden.
 She gave birth to his only daughter, Jennie McGraw.
 After Rhoda's death in 1847, he married her sister, Nancy Amelia Southworth in 1849.
 Nancy died on 29 February 1856 at the age of 30.
 John later married Jane P. Bates Turner in Ithaca, Tompkins, New York, in 1861.
 She died in Ithaca in 1904 at the age of 84.